CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (2) The hearing officer’s decision shall be issued within 45-calendar days after the parent’s or school district’s request for a hearing.

 (o) Each school district shall keep a list of the persons who serve as hearing officers.
-The list shall include the qualifications of each hearing officer.
-School districts shall provide parents with information as to the availability of the list and shall make copies of it available upon request.
+The list must include the qualifications of each hearing officer.
+School districts shall provide parents with information as to the availability of the list and make copies of it available upon request.

 Cross References